MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

 ## Block a bot in personal chat

 Users can choose to block your bot from sending personal chat messages.
-They may toggle this by right-clicking your bot in the chat channel and choosing **Block bot conversation**.
+They might toggle this by right-clicking your bot in the chat channel and choosing **Block bot conversation**.
 This means, your bots continue to send messages, however, the user doesn't receive the messages.

 ![Blocking a bot](~/assets/images/bots/botdisable.png)